Looking to establish and manage an information sharing activity and don't know where to start? QGCIO has a practical tool that can assist....

 Data and Information Sharing Charter (PROPOSED)

-Whole-of-Government executive agreement on the core principles of information sharing which all government agencies strive to.
+Whole-of-Government executive agreement on core principles of information sharing which all government agencies strive to.

 Master Sharing Agreement